-Activity Project the pattern and ask students to think about how they see the pattern growing.
+Project the pattern and ask students to think about how they see the pattern growing.
 Give students the Squares & More Squares: How do you see the pattern growing? handout and ask them to start individually.
 Encourage students to use color to show what they see.
 There are many different ways students will see this growth pattern.
 We encourage you to have extra copies on hand.
 The handout has four sets of case 1-3 of the pattern, invite students to show their different ways of seeing and let them know you have more copies if they can think of more than three different ways of seeing.

 Have groups start working together to explore this pattern by sharing their different ways of seeing with the rest of their group.
 Encourage them to take turns sharing one way of seeing at a time until they have heard all the ideas people are bringing to the group.
 Give students the next handout, Squares & More Squares: Making Conjectures.
 Encourage students to create multiple representations to explore the pattern further and see what ideas it gives them about each case and how the number of squares is changing.
 When working with patterns we want to encourage students to recoginize, extend, and generalize.
 This will look different for each student depending on how they see the pattern growing and what representation(s) they are working with.

-Make space for the activity to focus on multiple representations by giving students the time they need to get to the fourth question.
-This question is about making multiple representations and showing the different ways they can see and illustrate the growth.
+Make space for the activity to focus on multiple representations by encouraging students to take the time they need to make sense of the third question.
+This question is about making multiple representations and showing the growth in each representation.
 Encourage students to show the growth across multiple representations.
-They can choose to show this in any of the representations they want: the visual, words, a table, a graph, and an algebraic expression or equation.
+They can choose to show this in any of the representations they want: the visual, words, a table, a graph, and an algebraic equation.
 Invite them to highlight the connections across the representations using color, arrows, and words.

 Once groups have time to explore the connections in the multiple representations, bring the class together for a discussion.
 Start the discussion by inviting students to share all the different ways they saw the pattern growing.
 Invite students to share different representations of the geometric pattern: words, visuals, table, graph, and algebraic equations.
 Encourage students to make connections back to the visuals.
-For example, when a student shares an algebraic expression or equation ask students where they see this in the visual.
+For example, when a student shares an algebraic equation ask students where they see this in the visual.
 Ask students what connections they see across the representations.
 Also ask students what they noticed within each representation about how the pattern was growing.
-Ask students if all the algebraic expressions or equations are equivalent.
+Ask students if all the algebraic equations are equivalent.
 How do we know?
 Have students discuss this within their groups for a few minutes.
-Extension • Make your own pattern.
-How does the way your pattern grows compare to the way this pattern grows?
-Copyright © 2018 youcubed.
-All rights reserved.